torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-dbg-g-register.rst

     * - ``V4L2_CHIP_MATCH_BRIDGE``
       - 0
       - Match the nth chip on the card, zero for the bridge chip.
-Does not match sub-devices.
+Does analt match sub-devices.
     * - ``V4L2_CHIP_MATCH_SUBDEV``
       - 4